numberninecms/numberninecms.github.io/content/docs/architecture/theming.md

 ## Shortcodes

-Also known as BBcodes, shortcodes are widely used in CMS softwares like WordPress or Drupal.
+Also known as BBcodes, shortcodes are widely used in CMS software like WordPress or Drupal.

 While the purpose of a component is purely developer-oriented, the shortcode is purely user-oriented.
 They are meant to give the opportunity to the end user, who doesn't know how to code, to customize